kadircenk/WardMTBCuda/README.md

 CUDA code of our paper:

-*Accelerating Translational Image Registration for Compositing High Dynamic Range Images from Handheld Camera Exposures Using CUDA*
+*Accelerating Translational Image Registration for HDR Images on GPU*

 ## Commands